jude8786/Software-Engineering-Project/README.md

 Readability: The method was cluttered, mixing UI layout with list logic, making it harder to understand.

 ## Transaction List Widget

-This widget dynamically generates a transaction list displaying expense details like amount, title, category, and date.
-Each entry also includes a delete button.

-## Transaction List Widget